-The Church-controlled investment fund currently consists of 1,213 units (2022 - 1,173 units) in Fiera Capital Ltd's Balanced Endowment Foundation Trust (EFT) Fund.
-In 2023 and 2022 no unit was redeemed.
+The Church-controlled investment fund currently consists of 1,335 units (2023 - 1,213 units) in Fiera Capital Ltd's Balanced Endowment Foundation Trust (EFT) Fund.
+In 2024 and 2023 no units were redeemed in the fiscal year.

 Guaranteed Investment Certificate